 To Do with Your Elf: Celebrate this lucky holiday with the little leprechauns in your family by getting creative in the kitchen to make your own rainbow gelatin cups.

-Arrival Idea: When your kids set out on an Easter Egg Hunt, they'll be ecstatic when they discover their elf has flown in to surprise them, popping out of an Easter Egg.
+Arrival Idea: When your kids set out on an Easter Egg Hunt around your home or yard, they’ll be ecstatic when they discover their elf has flown in to surprise them, popping out of an Easter Egg.